patricklafrance/wmfnext-shell/README.md

 - [API](#api)
 - [Contributors guide](./CONTRIBUTING.md)

-## Features
+## 🙌 Features

-This federated application shell includes the following features:
+The following features are supported:

 - Loading of hosted remote modules at runtime
 - Loading of static modules at build time